 - The car must not already have been part of a car lease transfer agreement.

-- The new lessee must be approved for credit.
+- The new lessee must pass a car lease credit check.

 Your broker will also charge you an admin fee to carry out the paperwork involved in the transfer.